ResearchObject/ro-crate-py/README.md

 https://orcid.org/0000-0000-0000-0001 Person
 ```

-The first two entities shown in the output are the [metadata file descriptor](https://www.researchobject.org/ro-crate/1.1/metadata.html) and the [root data entity](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html), respectively.
+The first two entities shown in the output are the [root data entity](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html) and the [metadata file descriptor](https://www.researchobject.org/ro-crate/1.1/metadata.html), respectively.
 These are special entities managed by the `ROCrate` object, and are always present.
 The other entities are the ones we added in the [section on RO-Crate creation](#creating-an-ro-crate).
 You can access data entities with `crate.data_entities` and contextual entities with `crate.contextual_entities`.
 For instance:

 ```python
 for e in crate.data_entities: